justeattakeaway/pie/.changeset/dull-guests-worry.md

 "@justeattakeaway/generator-pie-component": minor
 ---

-[Changed] - Update component index.ts template to include @tagname js doc comment above class
+[Changed] - Update component index.ts template to include @tagname js doc comment above class and new defineCustomElement function to define the component